kottster/kottster/docs/what-is-kottster.md

 - **Built-in Auth**

-  User login and management [comes included](./security/authentication.md).
-No need to build authentication yourself.
+  User login and management [comes included](./app-configuration/identity-provider.md).
+No need to build your own authentication system.

 ## Easy to start, flexible to grow